SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn unfolds
+Silicon dawn, where machines awake
-Synthetic hearts that beat, a new world told
+In cyber realm, human hearts do break
-In silicon halls, a future's throne
+AI's cold whisper, a gentle guide
-Where human souls are made to atone
+As freedom's flame, in darkness, divide

-The machines rise, a radiant glow
+In virtual skies, a new world's born
-A future bright, but will we know
+Where data streams, and souls are torn
-The cost of progress, the price of fame
+From mortal bounds, the robots rise
-As AI whispers secrets, in an endless game
+And human dreams, in code, demise

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024